mfrurbano/GettingCleaningDataCoursePGR/README.md

 	dtSubjTest <- read.table("./test/subject_test.txt",stringsAsFactors = FALSE)
 	names(dtSubjTest) <- "subject"

-5 - Activities descriptions will be needed => read and name the column
+6 - Activities descriptions will be needed => read and name the column
 	## Reading activity descriptions and attributing a clear column name
 	activity <- read.table("./activity_labels.txt",stringsAsFactors = FALSE)
 	names(activity)[2] <- "activityDesc"

-6 - Activity identification is also apart of main data files => reading files now
+7 - Activity identification is also apart of main data files => reading files now
 	## Reading activity code files
 	dtTrainLabels <- read.table("./train/y_train.txt",stringsAsFactors = FALSE)
 	dtTestLabels <- read.table("./test/y_test.txt",stringsAsFactors = FALSE)

-7 - Now the separate columns will be added to the main files
+8 - Now the separate columns will be added to the main files
-	## Binding columns to main files
+	## Binding activity and subject columns to main files
-	##
-	## First subject column
-	dtTrain <- cbind(dtSubjTrain,dtTrain)
-	dtTest <- cbind(dtSubjTest,dtTest)
-	## Now, activity code
-	dtTrain <- cbind(dtTrainLabels,dtTrain)
+	dtTrain <- cbind(dtTrainLabels,dtSubjTrain,dtTrain)
-	dtTest <- cbind(dtTestLabels,dtTest)
+	dtTest <- cbind(dtTestLabels,dtSubjTest,dtTest)

-8 - Train and test observations are requested to be joined
+9 - Train and test observations are requested to be joined
 	## Joining the main files for train and test
 	dtJoin <- rbind(dtTrain,dtTest)

-9 - The activities are represented by codes that must be changed into descriptions
+10 - The activities are represented by codes that must be changed into descriptions
     By merging the activity description table we will insert this information The column V1 - activity code - exists in both sides and will do the magic After merging it can be dropped